Liberty Mutual Home Insurance Review (Coverage + Rates)

 #1 How do I know what discounts I am eligible for?

 Liberty Mutual knows the value of a good discount and offers a laundry list of discount options that are applied to each policy when filling out the online quote option.
-Once completed, Liberty Mutual will asses your information and apply the necessary qualifying discounts.
+Once completed, Liberty Mutual will assess your information and apply the necessary qualifying discounts.

 If you ever have any questions or concerns regarding your discounts or eligibility, feel free to contact a customer service representative or your local agent.